cloudmesh-community/hid-sp18-709/PXE-report/scripts/image_capture_instructions.md

 sudo mount -o loop,offset=48234496 2017-11-29-raspbian-stretch-lite.img /mnt/tmp
 ```

-After mounting it, once can modify the mounted image at will, by working on the mounted image:
+After mounting it, one can modify the mounted image at will, by working on the mounted image:

 ```bash
 cd /mnt/tmp